 For the family who is not sure where to turn for helpful information about this topic – this is the place.
 Every week, sometimes every day, we help families facing these difficult issues.

 We are always ready to help a family facing a difficult, urgent situation.
 However, we enjoy helping families plan ahead (sometimes years in advance) even more.
 With advance planning, we can protect more assets, provide more peace of mind, and better guide you in making choices so your loved one can stay independent as long as possible.

 If your family is facing this issue, contact our Client Coordinator at 217-726-9200 to discuss your situation and see how we can help.
-You could also get started by attending one of our free workshops entitled Nursing Home Care: What You Need to Know About Medicaid and Paying for a Nursing Home or download our 2012 Consumer’s Guide to Medicaid for more information.
+You could also get started by attending one of our free workshops Avoid Nursing Home Poverty: 13 Misconceptions About Long-term Care.